-NETWORK FUNDAMENTALS
+IT 215 NETWORK FUNDAMENTALS

 This course provides the student with the knowledge and skills to implement network architecture with basic network security.
 The student will also learn to configure, maintain, and troubleshoot network devices using the appropriate tools.
 This course is designed to help the student prepare for the CompTIA Network+ certification.
 This course is part of a series to help prepare the student for the Cisco Certified Network Associate certification.
-(4 Credit, 4 lecture, 0 lab)
+(4 credit, 4 lecture, 0 lab)

-ROUTER THEORY AND TECHNOLOGY
+IT 216 ROUTER THEORY AND TECHNOLOGY

 This course provides the student with information and training on network routing and routing protocols.
 This course will teach the student to manage network backbone equipment.
 This course is part of a series to help prepare the student for the Cisco Certified Network Associate certification.
+Pre-requisite: IT 215.
 (4 credit, 4 lecture, 0 lab)

-LAN ADMINISTRATION
+IT 217 LAN ADMINISTRATION

-This course provides the student with the competencies to manage a local area network in a business environment.
+This course provides the student with the competencies manage a local area network in a business environment.
+Pre-requisite: IT 215, or concurrent enrollment in IT 215, or instructor consent.
 (4 credit, 4 lecture, 0 lab)

-WIDE AREA NETWORKS
+IT 218 WIDE AREA NETWORKS

 This course provides the student with information and training on wide area networks.
 This course will teach the student to manage network equipment between remote locations.
 This course is part of a series to help prepare the student for the Cisco Certified Network Associate certification.
+Pre-requisite: IT 215 or instructor consent.
 (4 credit, 4 lecture, 0 lab)

-LAN SWITCHING AND WIRELESS
+IT 219 LAN SWITCHING AND WIRELESS

 This course provides the student with information and training on local area networks and wireless technologies.
 This course will teach the student to manage network equipment for local area networks and wireless technologies.
 This course is part of a series to help prepare the student for the Cisco Certified Network Associate certification.
+Pre-requisite: IT 215 or instructor consent.
 (4 credit, 4 lecture, 0 lab)

-INTERNSHIP
+IT 230 INTERNSHIP

 Provides field experience in which the student is working in a position with at least one of the following responsibilities: network maintenance, computer maintenance, software management, web site management or development, or other approved area related to Information Technology.
 This course may be repeated three times and may be offered as variable credit.
-(4 Credit, 0 lecture, 20 lab)
+Pre-requisite: instructor consent.
+(4 credit, 0 lecture, 20 lab)

-DATABASE MANAGEMENT SYSTEMS
+IT 271 DATABASE MANAGEMENT SYSTEMS

 A study of database management systems.
 Includes representatives of the hierarchical, network, and relational models.
 Covers the major aspects of database technology, from initial planning, through schema development, to formal operation.
 A mixture of background theory and practical operation.
 Emphasizes the restrictions imposed by particular database models, and consequent processing advantages or disadvantages.
-(3 Credit, 3 lecture, 0 lab)
+Pre-requisite: IT 119 (3 credit, 3 lecture, 0 lab)

-PROGRAMMING II
+IT 273 PROGRAMMING II

-An advanced treatment of the C++ programming language,including the object-oriented extensions of C++ with a primary focus on data structures.
+An advanced treatment of the C++ programming language, including the object-oriented extensions of C++ with a primary focus on data structures.
 Through the language C++, the course explores linked lists, stacks, queues, trees, and graphs.
 This course provides a framework for developing a professional programming style.
 This course provides an advanced treatment of algorithm development and analysis and the development of skill in creating programs through both the top down and object-oriented paradigms.
+Pre-requisite:

-(IAI CS 912) (3 credit, 3 lecture, 0 lab)
+IT 173 (IAI CS 911) (3 credit, 3 lecture, 0 lab)

-SELECTED TOPICS IN INFORMATION TECH
+IT 290 SELECTED TOPICS IN INFORMATION TECH